Inal the Great: Legacy

 The Circassian and Abkhazian princes in following centuries claimed to be descendants of Inal and regarded him as their progenitor.
 Inal's name is also present in many geographical names in the Caucasus, as many places were named after him following his death.
 Place names associated with the name of Inal are found in Adygea, Krasnodar Krai, Kabardino-Balkaria, Karachay-Cherkessia and Abkhazia.
 On the Black Sea coast of Circassia, there is the Inal Bay.
 In the Zolsk region of the Republic of Kabardino-Balkaria, not far from Mount Kanzhal, there is mount Inal (2990 m) between Baksan River and Tyzyl valleys.
 Variations of Inal (Yinal, Inal, Yanal, etc.) are common names among Circassians and Abkhazians.
 There are many statues of Inal, especially in Abkhazia.

+According to Circassian legends, Inal was regarded among the Circassians as a prudent, just, wise, and capable leader.
+He was declared a saint, and the saying "May God grant Inal’s day(s)" became widespread among the people.
+According to Sultan Khan-Giray, Inal was regarded as a god by some Circassians and was seen as the God of Happiness.

+Some Circassian clans preserved certain objects belonging to Inal up until the Circassian Genocide.
+A golden cross believed to have belonged to Inal was kept until the 19th century.